alexlehner/alexlehner.github.io/_posts/2013-12-03-right-way-to-setup-mamp.md

 redirect_from: "/a-good-development-environment-part-2-the-right-way-to-setup-mamp/"
 ---

-One of the core apps that bring my development environment together is MAMP.
+One of the core apps that brings my development environment together is MAMP.
 Below I will discuss the best way I have found to configure MAMP.

 <figure>
 	<a href="{{ site.url }}/images/mamp-front.png"><img src="{{ site.url }}/images/mamp-front.png"></a>